01-edu/public/subjects/road_intersection/README.md

 ### Objectives

-The objective of this raid is to create a traffic control strategy and represent it with an interface/UI.
+The objective for this raid is to create a traffic control strategy and represent it with an interface/UI.
 Its up to you to decide which library and file system you want do use to create this simulation, but we recommend to use the library [sdl2](https://docs.rs/sdl2/0.34.3/sdl2/)

 ### Instructions